-The Program Coordinator for Diversity and Inclusion provides programming, education, outreach and administrative support for student diversity and inclusion initiatives at Davidson College.
-Working collaboratively with the Assistant Dean for Diversity and Inclusion, this position will serve as a leader in designing and implementing student-centered events for the departments multiple spaces: the Center of Diversity and Inclusion, Spencer Weinstein Center for Community and Justice and the Lavender Lounge (LGBTQ Resource Center).
-The Program Coordinator will offer direct student support by overseeing the daily administrative operations for the Center for Diversity and Inclusion, and act as a front line supervisor to student staff and foster a welcoming environment in each of the department’s spaces.
-Through strategic and innovative outreach efforts, this position is tasked with raising the visibility of diversity and inclusion spaces, programs and resources.
+The Program Coordinator for Diversity and Inclusion provides programming, education, outreach and administrative support for student diversity, equity and inclusion initiatives at Davidson College.
+Supervised by the Assistant Dean for Diversity and Inclusion, this position will serve as a critical leader in developing strong interpersonal relationships with historically and systemically minoritized student communities such as students of color, LGBTQIA+ students, undocumented students and first generation students while connecting them to campus resources as needed.
+The Program Coordinator will offer direct student support by overseeing the daily administrative operations for the Center for Diversity and Inclusion, act as a frontline supervisor to student staff and foster a welcoming environment in each of the department’s spaces.
+Through strategic and innovative outreach efforts, this position is tasked with raising the visibility of diversity and inclusion community spaces, programs and resources.

-- In collaboration with the Assistant Dean for Diversity and Inclusion, design and facilitate workshops on a variety of social justice topics.
+- In collaboration and oversight by the Assistant Dean for Diversity and Inclusion, design and facilitate workshops on a variety of social justice topics.

-- Advise a variety of student organizations directly and indirectly affiliated with the Center for Diversity and Inclusion across diverse identities and groups such as students of color, international students, first generation students, undocumented students, LGBTQ students.
+- Advise student organizations directly and indirectly affiliated with the Center for Diversity and Inclusion across diverse identities and groups such as students of color, international students, first generation students, undocumented students, LGBTQ students.

 Center Administration & Operations

-- Create a welcoming environment to students, faculty, staff and visitors at the Center and its additional spaces by advising them of campus resources.
+- Create a welcoming environment for students, faculty, staff and visitors at the Center and its additional spaces by advising them of campus resources.